-What is an incident response?
+What is incident response?

 Cybersecurity tools like CAASM can help to spot, flag, investigate, remediate, and recover from such incidents that require an immediate response.

-A cybersecurity incident can vary depending on the type of cyber attack, such as violations of regulations (i.e. PCI DSS, GDPR, HIPAA), policies and laws, or authorized access to an organization’s data and cyber assets.
+A cybersecurity incident can vary depending on the type of cyber attack, such as violations of regulations (i.e., PCI DSS, GDPR, HIPAA), policies and laws, or authorized access to an organization’s data and cyber assets.

-What are the basic incident response KPIs?
+What are security KPIs?

 There are plenty of incident response KPIs an organization can track and monitor to identify and diagnose security incidents and resolve them in a timely manner.